salesforce/lwc-rfcs/text/0000-programmatic-style-injection.md

 However, until now, the compile-time behavior and runtime behavior for stylesheet modules have never been fully specified.
 This section fills this specification gap.

 Stylesheets modules are identifiable by their `.css` extension.
 This kind of module only exposes a single default export.
-The exported value is an opaque object, in other words, the internal implementation of the stylesheet is not exposed to developers.
+The exported value is an object.
+Preferably, this object can be opaque so the internal implementation of the stylesheet is not exposed to developers.
 Developers shouldn't rely on the shape of those objects as it may change.

 ```js
 import stylesheetA from './styles-a.css';